test test tse

 Water restrictions are enforced through council bylaws.
 Wellington Water recommend the level of restrictions for our council owners to implement.

-Why is this summer more serious than previous summers?
+Why was summer 2023/24 more serious than previous summers?

-Over the past two summers, there has been a real risk of tighter water restrictions – but they’ve been narrowly avoided thanks to substantial and unusual rainfall in summer because of ex-tropical cyclones Dovi and Gabrielle.
+Over summer 2021/22 and 2022/23, there was a real risk of tighter water restrictions – but they’ve been narrowly avoided thanks to substantial and unusual rainfall in summer because of ex-tropical cyclones Dovi and Gabrielle.
 We can’t assume that this will happen again.
-El Niño conditions are forecast, and we’re expecting a hotter, drier summer than the previous two.

-This combination of increasing leaks, population growth, above average water use, and forecast El Niño conditions all increase the risk of tighter water restrictions.
+This combination of increasing leaks, population growth, above average water use, and dry conditions all increase the risk of tighter water restrictions.

 Currently, the two storage lakes (the Macaskill Lakes, at Te Mārua) store up to 3.35 billion litres of water – enough to supplement supply for 2 – 3 months in summer.
 Wellington Water and our council owners are progressing plans to increase the available water storage.

-Why is there a risk of a water shortage this summer?
+Why was there a risk of a water shortage during summer 2023/24?

-Our modelling shows that if we have an average summer – meaning no significant rainfall – our councils will have to put tighter water restrictions in place to reduce the risk of an acute water shortage.
+Our modelling showed that in an average summer – meaning no significant rainfall – our councils would have to put tighter water restrictions in place to reduce the risk of an acute water shortage.

 This comes down to water demand and supply capacity.
 Water use in the metropolitan Wellington region is at an all-time high.
 Leaks are increasing due to the water network being old, population growth is driving up the demand for water and Wellingtonian’s simply use more water than comparable regions.